aathmawow/Mythic-Plus/The War Within - Season 1/Ara-Kara, City of Echoes.md

 	- _Barrier_ early so that everyone piles in.
 - _Gossamer Onslaught_ - dance party to avoid swirlies.
 Swirlies leave behind webbing that cuts off the platform.
 	- Move towards edge of the platform prior to cast then dance in the direction the tank goes.
+	- _Mind Blast_ ~1s before the cast starts and the _Entropic Rift_ will pop after damage ends.
 	- At longer range and higher haste values (~25-30%?), there's time to stutter step _Mind Blast_ and _Smite_ casts between swirlies.
 	- Move back towards the tank for _Alerting Shrill_.
 - _Voracious Bite_ - tank buster.